The Best Tips for Hiking Solo

 About this Author: Nora D. King is the owner and contributor of RainyAdventures.com.
-She is a nature lover who believes that it is important for people to connect with mother nature's gift of the great outdoors.
+She is a nature lover who believes that it is important for people to connect with mother nature’s gift of the great outdoors.
 Nora writes for several websites that focus on travelling and backpacking.
-She has also ghosted for other famous personalities who are known to be active in exploring nature and survival enthusiasts.
+She has also ghosted for other famous personalities known to be active in exploring nature and survival enthusiasts.

 Shutterstock Photo Credits:

 essential equipment for hiking